 According to the NHS, some of the early signs of MRSA infection include redness, swelling, warmth, pus and pain affecting the skin.
 As MRSA gets further into the skin, it can lead to:

-MRSA compensation claims might be possible if you or a loved one have contracted this dangerous hospital-acquired infection so please contact us to find out more on your options.
+MRSA compensation claims might be possible if you or a loved one has contracted this dangerous hospital-acquired infection.

 Am I Eligible To Make An MRSA Compensation Claim?

-• Medical negligence ie. the care provided by the medical professional that treated you was below the standard you could reasonably expect; and
+- Medical negligence, e.g., the care provided by the medical professional who treated you was below the standard you could reasonably expect; and

-• Suffering you must have suffered i.e. been made ill by the MRSA infection.
+- Suffering – you must have suffered, e.g., been made ill by the MRSA infection.

 What Types Of Hospital Negligence Can Cause An MRSA Infection?